open-telemetry/opentelemetry-java/README.md

 **[1]**: Jaeger now
-has [native support for OTLP](https://opentelemetry.io/blog/2022/jaeger-native-otlp/) and jaeger exporters are now deprecated. `opentelemetry-exporter-jaeger-thrift` will continue to be published until 1.27.0 (July 2023).
-After 1.27.0, it will continue to receive patches for security vulnerabilities, and `io.opentelemetry:opentelemetry-bom` will reference the last published version.
+has [native support for OTLP](https://opentelemetry.io/blog/2022/jaeger-native-otlp/) and jaeger exporters are now deprecated. `opentelemetry-exporter-jaeger-thrift` will continue to be published until 1.34.0 (January 2024) but no new PRs will be accepted except security related bugfixes.
+After 1.34.0, `io.opentelemetry:opentelemetry-bom` will reference the last published version, but no additional versions will be published.

 ### SDK Extensions